wavefrontHQ/opentelemetry-examples/java-example/README.md

        return spanExporter;
       }
       ```
-      As an aside, if you are writing library instrumentation, it is strongly recommended that you provide your users
+      As an aside, if we are writing library instrumentation, it is strongly recommended that we provide our users
-      the ability to inject an instance of ```OpenTelemetry``` into your instrumentation code.
+      the ability to inject an instance of ```OpenTelemetry``` into our instrumentation code.
 If this is not possible
-      for some reason, you can fall back to using an instance from the ```GlobalOpenTelemetry``` class.
-Note that you
+      for some reason, we can fall back to using an instance from the ```GlobalOpenTelemetry``` class.
+Note that we
       can’t force end-users to configure the global, so this is the most brittle option for library instrumentation.

 * #### Tracing